nickhalterman/cloud_resume_challenge/README.md

 #### Result

-My resume website is now live, secure, and globally cached via ClouldFront at [https://nickhalterman.com](https://nickhalterman.com)
+My resume website is now live, secure, and globally cached via CloudFront at [https://nickhalterman.com](https://nickhalterman.com)

 ### Steps I Took

-1. Set up ClouldFront
+1. Set up CloudFront

-  - Opened the ClouldFront Console and created a new distribution
+  - Opened the CloudFront Console and created a new distribution
   - Selected my S3 bucket as the origin
-  - Enabled Origin Access Control (OAC) so ClouldFront could fetch private content
+  - Enabled Origin Access Control (OAC) so CloudFront could fetch private content
-  - Applied the automatically generated bucket policy provided my ClouldFront
+  - Applied the automatically generated bucket policy provided my CloudFront
   - Set the Default Root Object to **index.html**
   - Enabled Redirect HTTP to HTTPS to enforce secure connections

 2. Request an SSL certificate

-  - Opened AWS Certificate Manager (ACM) in the same region as my ClouldFront distribution (us-east-1)
+  - Opened AWS Certificate Manager (ACM) in the same region as my CloudFront distribution (us-east-1)
   - Requested a public certificate (nickthalterman.com)
   - Used DNS validation (automatically handled via Route 53)
   - Waited for the certificate status to change to "Issued"

 3. Connect custom domain

-  - In ClouldFront, added nickhalterman.com under Alternate Domain Names (CNAMEs)
+  - In CloudFront, added nickhalterman.com under Alternate Domain Names (CNAMEs)
   - Selected the newly issued certificate from ACM
   - Saved and redeployed the distribution